GSA/fpki-guides/_tools/cite-guide.md

 ### Policy Object Identifiers (OIDS) and Mapping Table

-The table below lists the current test to production OID equivalent used by the FPKIMA and FPKI Partners.
+The table below lists the current test to production OID equivalent used by the FPKIMA and CITE Participants.

 1. [Federal PKI Trust Infrascture Test OIDs](#federal-pki-trust-infrastructure-test-oids)
 2. [Federal Agency PKI Test OIDs](#federal-agency-pki-test-oids)